uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ![Predictive Model Using 4 Independent Variables](images\Reg_Model5.png){#fig:Reg_Model5 width=7in}

-Based on the above analysis, the best model that achieved the lowest RMSE and highest accuracy is model 5.
+Based on the above analysis, the best model that achieved the lowest RMSE and highest accuracy is Model 5.

 ### Neural Network (Emma’s)